jtsingh7/ucla_gazebo_RL/RL_general/rospy_RL/readme.md

-inital definition of rospy+agent to interect with sim, uses tensorflow
+inital definition of rospy+agent to interect with sim, uses tensorflow, rospy commands get state from sim successfully

 ### TODO:
-* verify rospy methods work with the sim
-* add NN defniition and learning algorithm
 * continuous action space
+* Lots of debug